 Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, confidential consultation where you can discuss the specifics of your case with an expert criminal defense attorney.
 Our legal team has successfully handled over 10,000 cases just like yours.

-Types of Homicide Charges in Glendale, MO and Throughout Missouri
+Homicide Charges in Glendale, MO and Across Missouri

 First-Degree Murder